woof-board/woof/README.md

 * Able to track their dogs when walker is taking them for a walk-through GPS map.
 * Able to rate the walker.
 * Able to pay through a secured payment method.
+* Able to post comment and rate the walkers.

 **Walker access** allows one to